-It is understood that the 20.03± ha site, currently being used for agricultural purposes, will be developed into a residential subdivision comprised of a combination of residential single units, stacked townhouses, mixed-use units, roadways, and a park.
+It is understood that the 19.39± ha site currently being used for agricultural purposes will be developed into a residential subdivision comprised of a combination of residential single units, stacked townhouses, mixed-use units, roadways, a stormwater management facility, and a park.
 The proposed residential subdivision will be fully serviced with municipal water and sanitary sewer services.

-According to the Draft Plan of Subdivision (Polocorp Inc., December 10, 2024), as provided in Appendix B, the development will include a roadway network throughout the subdivision connected to Highway 6 as well as a 0.89± ha sized park (Block 66).
-The existing residential dwelling located at 6581 Highway 6 will be incorporated into the proposed residential subdivision (Block 65).
-It is also planned that the subdivision will be connected to a 2.41± ha sized stormwater management (SWM) facility located south of the property which will be constructed as part of a separate development.
+According to the Draft Plan of Subdivision (Polocorp Inc., December 10, 2024), as provided in Appendix B, Phase 1 of the Polocorp Fergus Subdivision will include the construction of a 2.41± ha sized stormwater management (SWM) facility, designated as Block 23, within the southwest corner of the property and a roadway network throughout the subdivision connected to St. David Street North.
+Other characteristics of the future development are to include a 0.81± ha sized park (Block 25) and a 3.34± ha sized environmental feature and buffer.
+The existing residential dwelling located at 968 St. David Street North will be incorporated into the proposed residential subdivision (Block 22).